 Let's get the bad things out of the way first.
 In the Autumn of 2016 I fractured my spine, just when things were looking good for me.
-No, I didn't fall, though I think the fall I had when I fractured my wrist 18 months previously
+No, I didn't fall, though I think the fall I had when I fractured my wrist 18 months ago

-could have had something to do with it as I, at that time, landed on my rump and this probably weakened the two vertebrae, helped along by the osteoporosis.
+could have something to do with it as I, at that time, landed on my rump and this probably weakened the two vertebrae, helped along by the osteoporosis.
 I didn't fall on this occasion.
-I spent a day lifting and carrying heavy boxes and it wasn't until
+I spent a day lifting and carrying heavy boxes and it wasn't until the

-'accidents'. but I think he's had enough [he's 82 after all] and we are praying that his long stints at cooking and even the minimal household tasks are now over.
+But I think he's had enough [he's 82 after all] and we are praying that his long stints at cooking and even the minimal household tasks are now over.
 Especially since he's not the most 'domestic' husband in the world.

-I have to admit, however, that I am not applying myself to my writing as I would normally, mainly because of the silly health issues and looking after my frail old miniature Yorkshire Terrier, Candy,
+I have to admit, however, that I am not applying myself to my writing as I would normally, mainly because of the silly health issues and looking after my frail old miniature Yorkshire Terrier, Candy, making sure

-been the most perfect little dog.
+most perfect little dog.